codio/site/source/docs/education/teachers/index.html.md

 A teacher is a Codio user that has administrative rights over a course.
 The Codio user that creates a course will automatically be considered a teacher for that course.
 Teachers can create modules for a course and also manage classes of students.

 ##Students
-Any Codio who is assigned to a class is considered a Student.
+Any Codio user who is assigned to a class is considered a Student.

 ##Classes
 A class is a collection of students.
 A course teacher is able to add students to a class.